elastic/kibana/src/plugins/guided_onboarding/README.md

 Follow these simple steps to add a new guide to the guided onboarding framework.
 For more detailed information about framework functionality and architecture and about API services exposed by the plugin, please read the full readme.

-1. Declare the `guidedOnboarding` plugin as a dependency in your plugin's `kibana.json` file.
+1. Declare the `guidedOnboarding` plugin as an optional dependency in your plugin's `kibana.json` file.
 Add the guided onboarding plugin's client-side start contract to your plugin's client-side start dependencies and the guided onboarding plugin's server-side setup contract to your plugin's server-side dependencies.
 2. Define the configuration for your guide.
 At a high level, this includes a title, description, and list of steps.
 See this [example config](https://github.com/elastic/kibana/blob/main/packages/kbn-guided-onboarding/src/common/test_guide_config.ts) or consult the `GuideConfig` interface.
 3. Register your guide during your plugin's server-side setup by calling a function exposed by the guided onboarding plugin: `registerGuideConfig(guideId: GuideId, guideConfig: GuideConfig)`.
 For an example, see this [example plugin](https://github.com/elastic/kibana/blob/main/examples/guided_onboarding_example/server/plugin.ts).
 4. Update the cards on the landing page to include your guide in the use case selection.
 Make sure that the card doesn't have the property `navigateTo` because that is only used for cards that redirect to Kibana pages and don't start a guide.
 Also add the same value to the property `guideId` as used in the guide config.
 Landing page cards are configured in this [kbn-guided-onboarding package](https://github.com/elastic/kibana/blob/main/packages/kbn-guided-onboarding/src/components/landing_page/guide_cards.constants.tsx).